Pallavi-Pilare/insurance-claims-data-quality-analytics/README.md

 ## 📌 Project Overview

-This is an end-to-end **Insurance Claims Data Quality & Analytics** project that simulates the exact responsibilities of a **System Support Coordinator** at **Davies Group, Pune** — a global professional services firm serving insurance and financial clients worldwide.
+This is an end-to-end **Insurance Claims Data Quality & Analytics** project serving insurance and financial clients worldwide.

 The project covers: